bananabenana/compu-micro-bioinfo-molecu-net/Posts/2025-09-26_Blog_back_end_automation-ish/2025-09-26_Blog_back_end_automation-ish.md

 **2.** Then I have to actually write the post.

-- I write in [VSCode](https://code.%20visualstudio.com/) v1.104.1 (1), with the incredibly helpful [Markdown Preview Enhanced](https://github.com/shd101wyy/vscode-markdown-preview-enhanced) v0.8.19 (2). to see the mature markdown in real-time:
+- I write in [VSCode](https://code.%20visualstudio.com/) v1.104.1 (1), with the incredibly helpful [Markdown Preview Enhanced](https://github.com/shd101wyy/vscode-markdown-preview-enhanced) v0.8.19 (2). to see the mature markdown in real-time
 - Citations are managed with [Zotero](https://www.zotero.org/) v7.0.15 (3) with the [Better Bibtex for Zotero](https://github.com/retorquere/zotero-better-bibtex/releases/tag/v7.0.50) v7.0.50 plugin (4).
 The VSCode plugin [VSCode Zotero](https://marketplace.visualstudio.com/items?itemName=jinvim.vscode-zotero) v1.1.1 (5) is used to handle in-text citations and generation of the `references.bib`.

 <figure>